Freddie Freeman Preview, Player Props: Dodgers vs. Diamondbacks

 Freddie Freeman At The Plate

-- He ranks second in batting average, first in on base percentage, and fourth in slugging among the qualifying hitters in MLB play.
+- Among qualified hitters, he ranks second in batting average, while his on-base percentage ranks second and he is fourth in slugging.

-- In 55 games this season (42.3%), Freeman has picked up an RBI, and in 19 of those games (14.6%) he had two or more.
-He has also driven in three or more of his team's runs in 12 contests.
+- In 55 games this season (42.0%), Freeman has picked up an RBI, and in 19 of those games (14.5%) he had more than one.
+He has also driven home three or more of his team's runs in 12 contests.

-- He has scored in 79 of 130 games this season, and more than once 27 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.